 Brexit Implications for Harvard Travelers and Projects

-The initial shock has subsided following the U.K.'s referendum vote to leave the European Union, but it will be a while still before we have a clear understanding of the path forward for the U.K. and the E.U.
+Nine months after the U.K. voted to leave the European Union, Prime Minister Theresa May submitted Article 50 of the Treaty on European Union to commence the exit negotiations.
+It will still be a while before we have a clear understanding of the path forward for the U.K. and the E.U.

 For now, we'll highlight the potential implications for Harvard University travel and projects as they relate to visas, employment, research, budgeting, exports, and taxes.
-But first, let's start with what we know.
+But first, let's start with what we know so far.

 3 Things We Know about Brexit